spoonapps/docs/building/working_with_spoon_studio/b-interface.md

 - **Write Copy**: Write Copy mode is used when the key is required to have visibility to values on the host device but cannot change them.
 Values will be visible from both the virtual registry and the host device.
 Any writes to values are redirected to the sandbox data area.
 - **Hide**: Hide mode is used when a key on the host device could interfere with the application's ability to run properly.
 The application will receive a Key Not Found error code whenever an attempt is made to read from or write to values in the key even if the values exist on the host device.

 	**Tip**: To apply selected isolation modes to all subkeys, right-click on the key, choose **Isolation**, select the checkbox for **Apply to Subkeys**, then **OK**.

-##### No Sync

-This feature only applies to virtual applications that are delivered and managed by Spoon Virtual Desktop Server.
+- **No Sync**: This feature only applies to virtual applications that are delivered and managed by Spoon Virtual Desktop Server.
 By default, keys and values in the virtual registry can be synchronized to a user's Spoon account.
 This enables the application state to be maintained across different devices that are Spoon enabled.
 If there are keys in the virtual registry that should not be synchronized and remain only on the local device, select the checkbox in the **No Sync** column next to the desired key.
 This setting is managed on a key level and applies to all values within that folder.

 **Importing Registry Hive Files**